Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube

 When neutrinos undergo charged-current (CC) interactions, they generate charged leptons whose types depend on the neutrino flavours.
 Namely, an $\nue$ ($\nuebar$) creates an electron (positron), a $\numu$ ($\numubar$) creates a muon (anti-muon), and a $\nutau$ ($\nutaubar$) creates a tau (anti-tau).
 These charged leptons generate characteristic light emission distributions in IceCube.
 Electrons initiate electromagnetic showers in ice that look like an approximately isotropic emission of photons (cascade); muons emit light along their straight trajectories (track); and some taus produce an isotropic emission with a slight elongation, reflecting bursts of photon emission from the production of the tau and its subsequent decay (double cascade).
 However, most taus from CC interactions and hadronic showers from neutral-current (NC) interactions also lead to cascades.
 A likelihood function is constructed from the time and charge distributions of DOMs to estimate the energies, directions, and flavours of neutrinos.
 Charged leptons and charged anti-leptons have indistinguishable light emission profiles in ice.

-In this analysis, we use the high-energy starting event (HESE) sample with 7.5 years of data collection during 2010 to 2018~\cite{Abbasi:2020jmh}.
+In this analysis, we use the high-energy starting event (HESE) sample with 7.5 years of data collection during 2010 to 2018~\cite{IceCube:2020wum}.
 A total of $\Nevt$ events are observed above 60~TeV.
 Among them, $\Ncas$, $\Ntrk$, and $\Ndub$ events are classified as cascades, tracks, and double cascades, respectively.
+At most, ten of the lowest energy events are expected to be atmospheric neutrino foreground.
 Cascades and tracks are distributed in $\NbinC$ incoming zenith angle bins, in the range $\cos\th_z=[\LbinC,\HbinC]$, with $\cos\th_z=\HbinC$ pointing to the celestial south pole.
 We use $\NbinE$ natural logarithmic bins in deposited energy in the range $E=[\LbinE\,\textrm{TeV},\HbinE\,\textrm{PeV}]$.
 For the double cascade events, there are $\NbinL$ bins in the reconstructed distance between two cascade signals $L=[\LbinL\,\textrm{m},\HbinL\,\textrm{m}]$ instead of zenith angle bins.
+The Median neutrino energy (zenith angle) resolutions for reconstructed cascades, tracks, and double cascades are 11\%~(6.3$^{\circ}$), 30\%~(1.5$^{\circ}$), and 18\% ~(5.0$^{\circ}$) respectively.

 The expected number of events in each bin is computed through a Monte Carlo (MC) simulation.
 First, the astrophysical neutrino flux is modeled as a single power-law spectrum.
 This is weighted with the assumed flavour ratio at the source and the mixing probability derived from the effective Hamiltonian including new physics operators (Eq.~\ref{eq:hamiltonian}).
 The foreground flux due to atmospheric neutrinos from $\pi$ and $K$-decays~\cite{Honda:2006qj}, charm meson decays~\cite{Bhattacharya:2015jpa}, and atmospheric muons~\cite{Heck:1998vt}, is added to simulate the complete flux arriving at the detector.
 Neutrino absorption in the Earth is modeled using a standard Earth density profile~\cite{Dziewonski:1981xy}.
-Particles produced by neutrino interactions~\cite{CooperSarkar:2011pa} are computed using specialised MC ~\cite{IceCube:2020tcq} to output photon signals.
+Particles produced by neutrino interactions~\cite{Cooper-Sarkar:2011jtt} are computed using specialised MC ~\cite{IceCube:2020tcq} to output photon signals.